 Following are the cities where housing markets are cooling fastest.

-Difficult as it might be to believe, Sacramento is among the “15 Cities Where Home Prices Are Still Below Their Pre-Great Recession Peak.”
-And with the market cooling fast, it appears that record high set more than a decade ago will be safe for a while.
+Difficult as it might be to believe, Sacramento was among the “15 Cities Where Home Prices Are Still Below Their Pre-Great Recession Peak” at the end of last year.
+And with the market cooling fast, it appears that record high set more than a decade ago will be safe in Sacramento for a while.

 While the market in San Jose has cooled off in recent months, a turnaround might be underway.
 In the summary of Redfin’s findings, Laxmi Penupothula, a Redfin real estate agent in San Jose, says:

 “I’m seeing bidding wars on homes that are priced fairly and accurately, and the overall market looks strong this week.
 Overpriced listings are the ones sitting on the market.”

 A recent study out of the University of California, San Diego, Rady School of Management projected that Stockton was among a handful of places where home prices could plunge this year.

 To find out more, read “5 Places Where Home Prices Will Plunge up to 18% This Year, Experts Say.”